jaspector

 • Divide County Planning and Zoning Department, 200 N Main St., Room 12, Crosby, ND 58730 (in-person)

-Typical inspection sequence: Building/structural inspections are arranged through the Planning and Zoning Department.
+Typical sequence: Building/structural inspections are arranged through the Planning and Zoning Department.
 The Board of County Commissioners is responsible for enforcement of the ND State Building Code.

-Do I need a building permit in unincorporated Divide County, ND?
+01 Do I need a building permit in unincorporated Divide County, ND?

 Any person who intends to construct, erect, alter, repair, enlarge, or move any building or structure within the county's jurisdiction must obtain a building permit.
 Agricultural buildings and structures on active farms are a permitted use in the Agricultural District and do not require a conditional use permit, but still must comply with the North Dakota State Building Code.

-How do I apply for a building permit in unincorporated Divide County, ND?
+02 How do I apply for a building permit in unincorporated Divide County, ND?

-1. Obtain the appropriate application form from the Planning and Zoning Department or download from the county website.
+To apply for a building permit in unincorporated Divide County, ND, follow these steps: 1.
+Obtain the appropriate application form from the Planning and Zoning Department or download from the county website.
 2. Complete the application and pay fees at time of submission.
 Applications without fees will not be accepted.
 3. Submit no later than the first business day of the month to be placed on that month's agenda.
 4. For standard building permits that do not require a variance, conditional use permit, or zoning change: the Land Use Administrator reviews and issues the permit without a public hearing.
 5. For conditional use permits, variances, and zoning amendments: the Planning and Zoning Commission holds a public hearing, normally scheduled on the third Friday of each month.
 6. Public notice is published in the official county newspaper for two consecutive weeks prior to the hearing; adjacent landowners (within one mile) are notified at least 10 days before the hearing.
 7. The Planning and Zoning Commission forwards a recommendation to the Board of County Commissioners, which takes final action at its next regular meeting.
 8. If approved, the permit is issued by the Planning and Zoning Office and filed with the County Auditor.
 9. Once issued, the building permit must be posted conspicuously on-site until the project is complete and all inspections are passed.
 No certificate of occupancy is issued until all required inspections are complete.

-How long does it take to get a building permit in unincorporated Divide County, ND?
+03 How long does it take to get a building permit in unincorporated Divide County, ND?

-What work is exempt from building permits in unincorporated Divide County, ND?
+04 What work is exempt from building permits in unincorporated Divide County, ND?

-How do I schedule a building inspection in unincorporated Divide County, ND?
+05 How do I schedule a building inspection in unincorporated Divide County, ND?

-Inspections can be scheduled via: 701-965-6661, Divide County Planning and Zoning Department, 200 N Main St., Room 12, Crosby, ND 58730.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Divide County, ND via: 701-965-6661, Divide County Planning and Zoning Department, 200 N Main St., Room 12, Crosby, ND 58730.